denten-books/plain-text/1-metaphor.md

 tradition on its own terms and to advance its critique from within.
 It also bares mentioning that in the language of cognitive metaphor theory all figurative tropes of comparison---hyperbole, metonymy, synecdoche, or simile---fall under the category of metaphor.
+To avoid confusions of the sort---to get on the same page, if you will, I would like to spend a few pages now reviewing a moment

 In the 1980s, a number of influential publications in the field of human-computer interaction relied on insights from cognitive metaphor theory